saadk10/fabric-ca-1/docs/source/users-guide.rst

 This section simply provides the usage messages for the Fabric CA server and client for convenience.
 Additional usage information is provided in following sections.

-The following shows the Fabric CA server usage message.
+The following link shows the Fabric CA server usage message.

+:doc:`servercli.rst`

 ::